arabcoders/watchstate/FAQ.md

             replace:
                 from: com.plexapp.agents.foobar://  # Replace from this string
                 to: com.plexapp.agents.foo://       # Into this string.
+        # Required map object. to map the new guid to WatchState guid.
+        map:
+            from: com.plexapp.agents.foo # map.from this string.
+            to: guid_mydb                # map.to this guid.

     # mapping the foo guid from jellyfin backends into the guid_mydb in WatchState.
     -   id: universally-unique-identifier # the link id. example, 1ef83f5d-1686-60f0-96d6-3eb5c18f2aed